CDCgov/prime-reportstream/prime-router/docs/proposals/0020-universal-metadata-search/0020-universal-metadata-search.md

 and create some generic functions that would return the lineages; this generic function would then be the base that could be used for fetching information about the items and reports as they went through the system.

-This is an example of what a recursive query would typically look like.
+This is an example of what a recursive query would typically look like; this one walks up from a child back to the origin.
 ```sql
 WITH RECURSIVE lineage AS (
     SELECT parent_report_id, parent_index